 Gum Disease- Heart Disease and Stroke

 Gum disease affects more than the gums and the teeth.
 Research has shown that gum disease and heart disease are highly correlated.
+The number one cause of death in the country is heart disease.
 Gum disease is a contributing factor to heart disease, heart attacks, and stroke.
-That means that when you have gum disease you are at increased risk for developing heart disease.
+People with gum disease are twice as likely for developing heart disease than those with healthy gums.

-Since gum disease is an infection of the gums, the immune system spends its resources trying to fight it.
-This extra strain on the immune system makes you more susceptible to other ailments and diseases since your body’s defense mechanism is not as strong.
+Since gum disease is an infection of the gums, the immune system spends some of its resources trying to fight it.
+This extra strain on the immune system makes you more susceptible to other ailments and diseases since your body’s defense mechanism is already fighting another battle.

 Furthermore, when someone develops heart disease they are given certain medications and health regimens to follow to keep their heart disease under control.
 One of these health protocols is to keep the gums free of gum disease!
 And if the patient is still unable to keep their gums healthy, they put themselves at increased risk of dying from their heart disease.
 And that’s because gum disease adds an extra workload for the body’s immune system.